radius-project/bicep-types-aws/artifacts/bicep/aws/aws.signer/default/types.md

 ### Properties
 * **Arn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) of the specified signing profile.
 * **PlatformId**: string (Required): The ID of the target signing platform.
 * **ProfileName**: string (ReadOnly): A name for the signing profile.
-AWS CloudFormation generates a unique physical ID and uses that ID for the signing profile name.
+If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the signing profile name.
 * **ProfileVersion**: string (ReadOnly): A version for the signing profile.
 AWS Signer generates a unique version for each profile of the same profile name.
 * **ProfileVersionArn**: string (ReadOnly): The Amazon Resource Name (ARN) of the specified signing profile version.
 * **SignatureValidityPeriod**: [SignatureValidityPeriod](#signaturevalidityperiod): Signature validity period of the profile.